 Candace left CADRE in the fall of 2017 to be closer to her family in Colorado and rejoined the CDE as a dispute resolution and policy specialist where she again works primarily within the state complaint and general supervision system to promote improved outcomes for students with disabilities in Colorado.
 In the Spring of 2018, Candace became the CDE's dispute resolution supervisor, where she oversaw the coordination of Part B dispute resolution services for the state.
 In 2019, Candace became the Director of General Supervision and Monitoring, where she oversaw the dispute and alternative dispute resolution system, IDEA data collection and reporting, parent engagement, and results driven accountability system.

-In February of 2023, Candace left the Colorado Department of Education to join Disability Law Colorado, the state’s designated protection and advocacy system where she serves as the Investigations and Monitoring Attorney Team Leader.
+In February of 2023, Candace left the Colorado Department of Education to join Disability Law Colorado, the state’s designated protection and advocacy system where she served as the Investigations and Monitoring Attorney Team Leader.

 Candace’s primary professional interest is in special education dispute resolution system performance, particularly the relationship between early dispute resolution and IDEA’s procedural safeguards, and the potential of the state complaint process to effect systemic change to benefit all students with disabilities, including youth who may not have the parental advocacy and support presumed by the IDEA.